Insigneo Showcase 2026

 10:10

-Session 2: Clinical translation
+Session 2: Focus on Clinical translation

 Professor Claire Brockett, School of Mechanical, Aerospace and Civil Engineering, ±¬ÁÏTV